Thursday, September 28, 2017

 I was incredibly impressed by the beauty of old Quebec.
 Its attraction to tourists was further elevated after it was declared a UNESCO World Heritage Site on 3 December 1985.

 Almost all visitors start the tour from Notre-Dame-les-Victoires Church, a historical church in Place Royale which was originally built in 1688.
-The original one was destroyed by British bombardment and what is now standing is a reconstructed one completed in 1816.
+The original building was destroyed by British bombardment and what is now standing is a reconstructed one completed in 1816.

 Notre-Dame-les-Victoires Church.